NVlabs/instant-ngp/README.md

 ##
 __Q:__ Why are background colors randomized during NeRF training?

 __A:__ Transparency in the training data indicates a desire for transparency in the learned model.
-Using solid background colors, the model can minimize its loss by simply predicting the background colors, rather than transparency (zero density).
+Using a solid background color, the model can minimize its loss by simply predicting that background color, rather than transparency (zero density).
 By randomizing the background colors, the model is _forced_ to learn zero density to let the randomized colors "shine through".

 ##